-A small proportion of the research and early career awards funded by the NC3Rs, BBSRC, EPSRC, MRC, Academy of Medical Sciences, Royal Society, Wellcome Trust and other AMRC charities and funding bodies involves the use of non-human primates.
+A small proportion of the research and early cateer awards funded by the NC3Rs, BBSRC, EPSRC, MRC, Academy of Medical Sciences, Royal Society, Wellcome Trust and other funding bodies using the NC3Rs peer review and advice service involves the use of non-human primates.

-The funding bodies recognise concerns about the use of non-human primates in research, and the difficulties associated with meeting the environmental, behavioural and social needs of these highly intelligent animals in a laboratory environment.
+The funding bodies recognise concerns about the use of non-human primates in research and testing, and the difficulties associated with meeting the environmental, behavioural and social needs of these highly intelligent animals in a laboratory environment.

 To help address these issues, we have, in partnership with the funding bodies, produced guidelines on non-human primate accommodation, care and use.